The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Recommended Articles

-Best way to learn the Journal entry is to memorize the three golden rules of accounting and practice as much as possible different Journal entries.
+The best way to learn the Journal entry is to memorize the three golden rules of accounting and practice as much as possible different Journal entries.
 So, we have a list of different entries below for better understanding: